rorygibson/manager-readme/README.md

 ## What will get on my nerves

-Teams and people who don't try to improve.
+Teams and people who don't at least try to improve.
 As a manager, or from a delivery perspective, it's not my role to make you better.
 I'm here to give you what you need, as you make yourselves better.
 It's called Personal Development for a reason.

 I really value a (cheesy phrase alert!) can-do attitude.
 If we've got a problem to solve, or a thing to build, or a plan to make, I prefer to work with team members who focus on the end goal and how to get there, not on the blockers that will surely appear.
 We'll break those down as we get to them.